 Community Interpreting Award Level 1

-The role of the community interpreter is becoming increasingly important, particularly as communities become more linguistically diverse.
-The interpreter acts as a bridge between communities and enables people to access services and situations which might otherwise not be possible for them.
+Many people will find they act as translators and interpreters for family and friends in their everyday lives.
+The role of the community interpreter is becoming increasingly important in our diverse communities.
+The interpreter acts as a bridge between communities and helps individuals to engage with services and situations which might otherwise not be possible for them.

 What areas will I study?

 - How to use language skills to the best advantage

 - Exploring the public and voluntary sectors and how they support community needs

 Assessment: this qualification is made up of 3 units which are assessed through assignments.
 You will need to put together a portfolio of evidence.